-Short Term Borrowing increased by £7.284 million as a result of increased PWLB borrowing falling due within 12 months of the balance sheet date compared to last year.
-Short Term Creditors decreased by £4.493 million primarily due to lower amounts payable to Scottish Government, Central Government, Other Local Authorities, NHS Bodies and Other Entities; this is slightly offset by a reduction in the amount payable to Trade Creditors.
+Short Term Borrowing increased by £21.183 million as a result of increased PWLB borrowing falling due within 12 months of the balance sheet date compared to last year.
+Short Term Creditors increased by £4.888 million primarily due to higher amounts payable to Scottish Government, Central Government, Other Local Authorities, NHS Bodies and Other Entities.